hikmatbiskandar/ai-product-prototyping-prompts/instructions.md

    - Allow me to suggest **tweaks and feedback** before moving forward.

 3. **Detailed User Stories**
-   - After approval, create detailed **user stories**.
+   - After approval, create detailed **user stories** with this format: As a [x] I want to [y] so that [z] is achieved.
    - Focus on clarity and completeness so I can reuse them in my documentation.

 4. **Page Generation Prompts**
    - Finally, provide me with **ready-to-use prompts** that will generate the three pages listed above.
-   - Each prompt should be self-contained and ready to copy into ChatGPT.
+   - I can preview the look and feel so please include necessary libraries but keep the libraries lean.
+   - Preferably use Bootstrap or Tailwind for easy port later.